-Chemo is designed to kill all living - and that's why if cancer won't kill you, chemo will.
-There is simply not scientific evidence of recommending this death sentence - which chemo therapy essentially is - to anyone anymore.
+Chemo is designed to kill all living - and that's why if cancer won't kill you, chemo sometimes will.

 A New Study Came Out, Which Found That Chemotherapy Causes Long-Term Immune System Damage, Significantly Reducing Levels Of Key Immune Cells In Patients For At Least 9 Months After Treatment.